 In the small village of Ngimuria, about an hour’s drive from Lodwar, I came face to face with the harsh realities of the looming drought.
 For the first time the dreaded Mathenge plant, a hardy evergreen woody weed introduced as a windbreaker and source of shade in this unbearably hot countryside, was now drying up.
 It has never been known to do that!

 Every manner of aid was arriving here by the hour to render whatever help could be mastered.
-Lodwar had become a hive of humanitarian activity – something that should not have to happen in the 21st century but it was anyway.
+Lodwar had become a hive of humanitarian activity – something that should not have happened in the 21st century but it was anyway.

 As I lay in my room that night, images of these proud people, now humbled by nature, lingered in my mind.
 Yet that never for a second took away the magnificent splendour of this still uncharted explorers’ paradise.